 Before a notary public performs her/his initial notarial act with respect to an electronic record, a notary public shall notify the Secretary of State that she/he will be performing notarial acts with respect to electronic records and identify the technology she/he intends to use [see West Virginia Code §39-4-19(b)].

-The notary must complete and submit the E-Notarization Authorization application (Form N-2) made available by the Secretary of State as proper notification of her/his intent to perform electronic notarial acts.
+The notary must complete and submit the E-Notarization Authorization application (Enterprise Registration & Licensing System) made available by the Secretary of State as proper notification of her/his intent to perform electronic notarial acts.
 There is no fee to file the e-notarization application.

 Yes.
 The application form will be sent to the address on record with the Secretary of State.
 However, if you don't receive the form, it is your responsibility to get the form and submit the completed application if you want to renew your commission.